joolstorrentecalo/gitlab-foss/doc/development/sec/analyzer_development_guide.md

 **Never delete a Git tag that has been pushed** as there is a good chance that the tag will be used and/or cached by the Go package registry.

-### Backporting a critical fix or patch

-To backport a critical fix or patch to an earlier version, follow the steps below.

-1. Create a new branch from the tag you are backporting the fix to, if it doesn't exist.
-   - For example, if the latest stable tag is `v4` and you are backporting a fix to `v3`, create a new branch called `v3`.
-1. Submit a merge request targeting the branch you just created.
-1. After its approved, merge the merge request into the branch.
-1. Create a new tag for the branch.
-1. If the analyzer has the [automatic release process](#automatic-release-process) enabled, a new version will be released.
-1. If not, you have to follow the [manual release process](#manual-release-process) to release a new version.
-1. NOTE: the release pipeline will override the latest `edge` tag so the most recent release pipeline's `tag edge` job may need to be re-ran to avoid a regression for that tag.

 ## Development of new analyzers

 We occasionally need to build out new analyzer projects to support new frameworks and tools.